hay/dataknead/docs/index.rst

     knead names.json names.csv

-``dataknead`` has inbuilt loaders for CSV, Excel, JSON and XML and you can easily write your own.
+``dataknead`` has inbuilt loaders for CSV, Excel, JSON, TOML and XML and you can easily write your own.

 Philosophy
 ----------